Garlic for Dogs - Health Benefits, Preparation, Use, Safe Dosage

 • This gives the allinn and alliinase sufficient time to undergo the enzymic reaction that creates allicin - the medicinal ingredient in garlic.

-• After one hour has passed the medicinal properties begin to degrade which is why it is important to use fresh minced garlic clove or scape.
+After one hour, the medicinal properties begin to degrade.
+For optimal medicinal and health benefits it's important to use fresh minced garlic cloves or scape.

 Don't give your dog garlic steak spice and similar products.
 This type of product contains ingredients that are not appropriate for dogs.
 Such as: fillers, hidden MSG, sugar, iodized salt, food coloring and other additives.